AngelcoreS/PhpMailer-Web-Azure/README.md

 This is the second chapter of how to build a website.
 To see how to set up the website, you can check out [<b>Web App Azure</b>](https://github.com/AngelcoreS/Web-App-Azure).

 In this tutorial, I’ll walk you through the steps I took to create a fully functional contact form email using PHPMailer.
-Throughout this process, I sharpened my skills in PHP and JavaScript, and gained hands-on experience with web servers, specifically NGINX.
+Throughout this process, I developed my skills in PHP and JavaScript, and gained hands-on experience with web servers, specifically NGINX.
 One of the most significant challenges I faced was programming the PHP integration in a way that prevents errors or redirects in the case of invalid inputs, using input sanitization for security purposes.

 I also set up the structure on the website in a way that keeps the main PHP file outside the web server's wwwroot directory and hides the .php extension in the URL.